Monotonicity of the Liouville entropy along the Ricci flow on surfaces: Monotonicity of the mean root curvature

 \section{Monotonicity of the mean root curvature}

 In this section, we prove the mean root curvature $\kappa$ defined in \eqref{eq:mrc_def} is monotonically increasing along the normalized Ricci flow (Theorem \ref{theo:meancurv}).
-While the mean root curvature is related to the Liouville entropy, as explained in Remark \ref{rem:MRC}, the proof of Theorem \ref{theo:meancurv} takes place entirely in $M$, and we do not use any of the above background on $SM$.
-First, we compute the variation of the mean root curvature with respect to a conformal change which preserves the area.
-Since we are only interested in the sign of the derivative, we can suppose without loss of generality that $A(g_{\eps})\equiv 1.$ We will use $\epsilon$ as a subscript to indicate that the corresponding objects are taken with respect to the metric $g_\epsilon.$
+First, we compute the variation of the mean root curvature with respect to an area-preserving conformal change.
+Since we are only interested in the sign of the derivative, we can suppose without loss of generality that $A(g_{\eps})\equiv 1.$ We will use $\epsilon$ as a subscript to indicate that the corresponding objects are defined with respect to the metric $g_\epsilon.$ We consider a smooth one-parameter family of conformal area-preserving changes of $g_0$ :